Serg-Norseman/GKCommunicator/README.md

 # GKCommunicator

-This is a sub-project of GEDKeeper (two part: application and plugin).
+This is a sub-project of GEDKeeper (application and plugin).
 The distributed, decentralized, serverless, peer-to-peer (P2P) chat client.

 Roadmap